Skip to content

 e.
 Damaged Shipment Metrics.

-Also, shippers need to track and analyze the root cause of damaged shipments.
+Lastly, shippers need to track and analyze the root cause of damaged shipments.
 This is because recurring costs like this add up for the shipper.
-Worse, it will negatively affects a shipper’s reputation.
+Worse, it will negatively affect a shipper’s reputation.

 5. Improve Delivery Routing Using Data Analytics.